Critical Path Description and Analysis

 Most commonly, the end result of the CP method is shown as a Gantt Chart.

-This chart can be made using Microsoft Project or any other similar software designed for projects of intermediate complexity, or just a simple Excel spreadsheet for those of low complexity.
+This chart can be made using Microsoft Project or any other MS Project alternative designed for projects of intermediate complexity, or just a simple Excel spreadsheet for those of low complexity.

 The point is to help you make progress and test the plan for your project to make sure that it’s successful.